doubleloop-io/gucci-tdd-ts-2/src/01-profit-calculator/README.md

 12. Remove localAmount field from ProfitCalculator, making necessary changes.
 13. Create Transactions notIn(currency) and Money amountIn(Currency, ExchangeRates) in Transactions
 14. Simplify ProfitCalculator, removing all the logic from add(Item). calculateProfit() must be simple

+### Steps to wrap a primitive
+- Place close to primitive to wrap (eg: ExchangeRates)
+- Introduce new type (eg: ExchangeRateNew = new ExchangeRates())
+- Search all write usage, if any, and add new usage in parallel (eg: ExchangeRateNew.setRate(...))
+- Your new object is ready to use.
+Your tests are GREEN, right?
+- Search and replace all read usage of the old primitive with new object.
+Be sure to remove all of them.
+Run tests often
+- In case the tests become RED, no panic. `CTRL+Z` or `git checkout .`, go back to GREEN and start again with even smaller steps
+- When old primitive is no longer accessed, it should be unused, and you should be able to remove it